 The ReFH and IH124 methodologies produce independent runoff rates for the given return periods.
-Current research into small catchments15 indicates that more recent methodologies are generally more reliable that the older (IH124) methodologies.
-The differences between the peak runoff rates of Hydrology, Wallingford, UK.
-10 Institute of Hydrology,1983 Review of regional growth curves.
-Flood Studies Supplementary Report 14.
-Institute of Hydrology, Wallingford, UK
+Current research into small catchments indicates that more recent methodologies are generally more reliable that the older (IH124) methodologies.
+The differences between the peak runoff rates were resolved by adjusting the BFIHOST or WRAP classes.
+For most of the sites the peak runoff from IH124 was rescaled to be similar to ReFH.
+Since ReFH is not considered as reliable in high

-15 Environment Agency, 2012, Estimating flood peaks and hydrographs for small catchments: Phase 1, SC090031.
+$^{12}$ Environment Agency, 2012, Estimating flood peaks and hydrographs for small catchments: Phase 1, SC090031.

-9 Faulkner, D.S.
+&lt;sup>7 Faulkner, D.S.
 1999.
 Rainfall Frequency Estimation.
-Flood Estimation Handbook Vol. 2, Institute
+Flood Estimation Handbook Vol. 2, Institute of Hydrology, Wallingford, UK.